cth/QsubCmds.jl/README.md

 Currently, only Sun Grid Engine is supported, but in the future other cluster managements systems may be supported too.

-For now, this is a naive bare-bones naive approach.
+For now, this is a naive bare-bones approach.
 Unlike [ClusterManagers.jl](https://github.com/JuliaParallel/ClusterManagers.jl), which supports full distributed julia code and relies on starting remote workers, this approach it is _only_ intended